aeither/LotusGift/README.md

 - Gifts are ETH-only today.
 No private message encryption or ZK features are implemented.
 - The frontend “send gift” is currently a UI simulation; on-chain writes are not yet connected.
 - The Hono backend provides a minimal agent manifest and sample tools; it does not process gifts.
-- Trading scripts are examples unrelated to GiftVault’s core flow.
+- Trading scripts are examples unrelated to LotusGift’s core flow.

 ## License
 MIT